joakinen/awesome-openbsd/README.md

 * [dotfiles, sweet dotfiles](https://github.com/unbalancedparentheses/dotfiles)
 * [desktop-openbsd-starter-kit](https://github.com/matthewgraybosch/desktop-openbsd-starter-kit) -
 Dotfiles and config files for use with OpenBSD on a desktop or laptop
+* [fvwm-config-on-openbsd](https://github.com/bfmartin/fvwm-config-on-openbsd) - Configuration files for the FVWM window manager on a modern OpenBSD
 * [dyndnsd](https://github.com/mario-campos/dyndnsd) - Dynamic DNS Daemon for OpenBSD

 ### Ports to Linux